apache/spark-website/releases/_posts/2019-04-23-spark-release-2-4-2.md

 Spark 2.4.2 is a maintenance release containing stability fixes.
 This release is based on the branch-2.4 maintenance branch of Spark.
 We strongly recommend all 2.4 users to upgrade to this stable release.

-Note that Scala 2.11 support was deprecated in 2.4.1, and as of 2.4.2, the pre-built convenenience binaries are compiled for Scala 2.12.
+Note that Scala 2.11 support is deprecated from 2.4.1 onwards.
+As of 2.4.2, the pre-built convenience binaries are compiled for Scala 2.12.
 Spark is still cross-published for 2.11 and 2.12 in Maven Central, and can be built for 2.11 from source.

 ### Notable changes